nipuniuthpala/wealthwizardsTest/README.md

 How to  Execute

 - Download the git repo
-- If you havent install npm use command ->brew install npm
+- If you haven't install npm use command ->brew install npm
 - Install cypress -> npm install cypress --save-dev
 - Install dependencies in package.json  Here important ones are  I have used cucumber preprocessor to write BDD feature files